A/N: Originally written as a gift for someone who was a fan of Ghost Whisperer. Quite possibly one of my least favorites.

 "Mel, there's no one there," Jim reassured her.
 Then, as if suddenly remembering that they had another passenger, Jim turned around to see if Jackie was okay.
 "Oh no, you're bleeding!"

 Jackie put a hand to her head, which was throbbing, and was amazed to pull it away to see blood on it.
 Jim had put the car into park and had left the driver's seat and run around to her door giving instructions to Melinda to get the first aid kit out.
 He pulled open the door and examined Jackie's head a little more closely.
 "Well, that's good," he murmured.
-"It appears to be little more then a superficial cut.
+"It appears to be little more than a superficial cut.
 Nothing requiring stitches or a trip to the ER.
 I just need to clean it up with some alcohol and pads and you should be good as new."
-He had pulled out some rubbing alcohol towelettes from the first aid kit and a band-aid.
-Gently he cleaned her wound, and then slapped a band-aid on it.
+He had pulled out some rubbing alcohol towelettes from the first aid kit and a Band-Aid.
+Gently he cleaned her wound, and then slapped a Band-Aid on it.
 Jackie had been in a mild state of shock and had let Jim clean her up before she even realized what he was doing.
 Ordinarily she would have refused his help for something that minor, even pushing him away, not wanting him to make a fuss over her.
 "What did I tell you?
 Good as new."
 He packed up the kit and stashed it under the passenger seat, before turning around to see Melinda standing about twenty feet in front of the car and staring blankly out in front of her.
 "Oh, no. Not again."

 Jackie strained to see around him to where Melinda was standing.
 She recognized that stance from when she had visited before.
 Melinda had transitioned into the supernatural arena.
 Jim barely touched her shoulder, but she jerked back to the here and now.
 "I'm sorry," she said.